 - The Socially Responsible Pool serves philanthropists who favor screening investments against Environmental and Social Responsible criteria.

 - The Intermediate-Term Pool is designed to for philanthropists with an intermediate grantmaking horizon between two and seven years, targeting capital preservation with some growth to match anticipated grantmaking.
 This pool utilizes both active and passive strategies in traditional, liquid asset classes.

 - The Short-Term Pool is designed for philanthropists who intend to disperse their funds immediately, or within two to three years.
 The pool is managed to protect principle, while accepting available returns for no volatility risk.
 It does not, however, protect against inflation risk and therefore is subject to the risk of reduced purchasing power if grantmaking timeframes exceed the short term.

 - The Index Pool is designed for philanthropists who prefer passive investing, which provides lower investment management costs.
 The pool includes entirely passive investments; as a result, it excludes the potential benefit of active management.

 - The Growth Pool is designed for philanthropists who prefer taking more volatility risk through a greater percentage of equity exposure than our Balanced Pool offers.
 This pool uses both active and passive strategies, with the intent of producing higher longer-term returns.
 This pool does not invest in private investment or hedge funds.

-Management of our community’s philanthropic assets is a significant responsibility, one that Seattle Foundation exercises with great discipline and care.
+Management of our community’s philanthropic assets is a significant responsibility that we exercise with great discipline and care.
 See how we govern our investments.

 Philanthropists and nonprofit organizations trust Seattle Foundation to manage funds for the shared benefit of our region.
-Read the latest quarterly report on our investment performance.
+View quarterly report on the performance of our investments.